Fine Arts

 High School 3D Art Exploration

-Join us to engage with a few artists and different materials to develop your ability to combine color, balance, and composition in multiple dimensions.
-Projects will include a ceramic clay project, printmaking techniques (including screen-printing and with Lego DOTS!), various sculpture armatures, innovative sculptural book-making and more.
-Projects change each year so that students may register for this course more than one year!
+Join us to engage with different techniques and artists to develop your ability to combine color, balance, and composition in multiple dimensions.
+Projects will include a ceramic clay project, fibers and felting, printmaking techniques, various sculpture armatures, assemblages, innovative sculptural book/paper-making and more.
+Projects change each year so that students may register for this course more than once!

-Please note the additional supply fee to be paid via check or cash to Mrs. Wielgus on the first day!
+Please note the additional $80 supply fee for the year to be paid via Venmo, check or cash to Mrs. Wielgus on the first day!

 Course Objectives for Students